 To sum it all up:

-- Dry shampoos contain either starch or alcohol that are absorbing extra oil or grease in the hair.
+- Dry shampoos contain either starch or alcohol that absorb extra oil or grease in the hair.

-- The store-bought brands are often full of toxic ingredients and chemicals that aren’t doing any good for your hair.
+- Store-bought brands often contain toxic ingredients and chemicals that aren’t good for your hair.

 - The dry shampoo can work for any hair color.